Izkata/Patchwork-VC/README.md

 I didn't particularly care for the descriptions of using `git-svn` as a bridge (it sounded kind of complicated and prone to breakage), so I decided to try something weird:  Plop a git repo right on top of my subversion checkout.

 And as of this writing, over the past two weeks, it's been working pretty well.
-The hacked-together bash functions (and a dispatch function) are essentially what I've been using, although up until now they hadn't been version-controlled.
+The hacked-together bash functions in the initial commit are what came of continually running the same commands over and over.
 Several parts still have to be done manually, such as setting up the checkout (due to `.gitignore` being custom every time), and there are limitations as to what I can do.
 But as long as I keep the mindset that this is a _subversion staging area_, not a _real_ repository, it works out.

 Feel free to ignore the `Notes` file.
 Those are my thoughts and plans for the future.
 Not all of them will happen.